isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 		<input type="radio" name="acc" id="acc6">
         <label for="acc6">Why does NLB Mobile ask me to install Libby when I choose to download an eBook / eAudiobook?</label>
         <div class="acc-body">
   <p>NLB Mobile is designed for access and transactions.
 It lets you borrow and read or listen to eBooks / eAudiobooks online, but does not have a built-in reader for downloaded eBooks / eAudiobooks.
-You will be prompted to install Libby as it is designed to deliver the optimal experience for reading downloaded eBooks.
+Installing Libby will let you read downloaded eBooks in a user-friendly interface.
         </p>
     </div>
 </div>

 <div>
 		<input type="radio" name="acc" id="acc7">
         <label for="acc7">I still prefer OverDrive to Libby.
-How can I continue to use OverDrive to download eBooks and eAudiobooks?  </label>
+How can I use OverDrive to download eBooks and eAudiobooks?  </label>
         <div class="acc-body">
+		<p>You can still use OverDrive to borrow eBooks and eAudiobooks from NLB.</p>
     <p><ol><li>Launch OverDrive.</li>
     <li>Go to the OverDrive app menu and select "National Library Board Singapore".</li>
     <li>Log in using your myLibrary ID.</li>